A total of 310 cases of TB were reported in Scotland in 2016.

 118 of these were in NHS Greater Glasgow and Clyde.

 This represents an annual incidence of 5.7 cases per 100,000 population for Scotland overall and 10.2 per 100,000 within NHS GGC.

-This is the fifth consecutive year where there has been decrease in numbers and incidence of TB cases reported in Glasgow and Clyde and in Scotland and it is the lowest number of cases and incidence reported since 2000.
+This is the sixth consecutive year where there has been decrease in numbers and incidence of TB cases reported in Glasgow and Clyde and in Scotland and it is the lowest number of cases and incidence reported since 2000.

 The risk factors for developing TB among the indigenous population of Greater Glasgow and Clyde include deprivation, homelessness, and drug and alcohol misuse.

 TB commonly infects the lungs and respiratory tract, but it can infect almost any part of the body.
 The symptoms of TB vary, depending on which part of the body is infected.

 For more info click on the HPS link